ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 ##### - __Use a dot to separate words within objects and functions.__ E.g. `pop.change.m` for the object that stores a model examining population change, and `calc.sp.richness` for a function.
 ##### - __The preferred form for variable names is all lower case letters and words separated with dots (`variable.name`).__

+#### Note that <a href="http://adv-r.had.co.nz/Style.html ">Hadley Wickham's style guide</a> advises to use underscores to separate words within objects, e.g. `variable_name`.

+As pointed out by one of our readers, using dots to separate words in objects names has the potential to get confused with method dispatch mechanism.

 __This way it's clear what's an object and what's an external file.
 These are not strict rules - variable names like `variable_name` are also acceptable.
 The most important thing is to be consistent - choose one style of variable, object and file names, and stick with it!__

 ```r